chinibi/wc-step-by-step-ordering-free/readme.txt

 For more information on SBS Premium [click here](http://stepbystepsys.com) to visit our website.

-= Sign up for Premium and Receive =
+= Go Premium with SBS Pro and Receive =

 * Unlimited Steps
 * Unlimited Packages